 arrow_upward arrow_upward

-Selling Your House with a Mortgage: Understanding the Mortgage Discharge Process
+Selling House with Mortgage: Discharge Process

 Sunstate explains selling CGT on investments

-Selling Your House with a Mortgage: Understanding the Mortgage Discharge Process
+Selling House with Mortgage: Discharge Process

 Selling a house can be a complicated process, especially if you have a mortgage.
 If you want to sell your house but have a mortgage, it’s important to understand the process of discharging your mortgage and involving your lender.
 At settlement, your conveyancer will facilitate the payment of your outstanding mortgage, along with any fees payable, and the balance will be paid according to your directions.
 To obtain a mortgage discharge, you must complete a mortgage discharge form and submit it to your lender.
 Mortgage discharge fees range from $150 to $600.
 Even if you’ve paid off your mortgage, you still need a mortgage discharge to remove the mortgage from your title, including paying the fee.
 Some home loans offer ‘loan portability’ which allows you to keep your existing home loan and transfer it to a new property.
 If the purchase price is less than the amount owing on your home loan, the bank is entitled to recover the entire amount owing, and the amount left over is known as a ‘shortfall debt.’